History of Hungary: Migration period

-The Pannonian provinces suffered from the Migration Period from 379 onwards, the settlement of the Goth-Alan-Hun ally caused repeated serious crises and devastations, the contemporaries described it as a state of siege, Pannonia became an invasion corridor both in the north and in the south.
-The flight and emigration of the Romans began after two hard decades in 401, this also caused a recession in secular and ecclesiastical life.
-The Hun control gradually expanded over Pannonia from 410, finally the Roman Empire ratified the cession of Pannonia by treaty in 433.
-The flight and emigration of the Romans from Pannonia continued without interruption until the invasion of the Avars.
-The largest Roman emigration was the earliest and the 5th and 6th centuries were a phase of gradual emigration.
+The Pannonian provinces suffered from the Migration Period from 379 onwards.
+The settlement of the Goth-Alan-Hun ally caused repeated serious crises and devastations.
+Contemporaries described it as a state of siege.
+Pannonia became a corridor for invasions both in the north and in the south.
+The flight and emigration of the Romans began after two hard decades in 401, and this also caused a recession in secular and ecclesiastical life.
+The Hun control gradually expanded over Pannonia starting in 410.
+Finally the Roman Empire ratified the cession of Pannonia by treaty in 433.
+The flight and emigration of the Romans from Pannonia continued without interruption until the invasion of the Avars in the 6th century.
+The largest Roman emigration was the earliest, and the 5th and 6th centuries were a phase of gradual emigration.